rybafish/rybafish.github.io/config.md

 The alternative way to manually specify the file time zone is to have filename postfix like '_utc7200.trc', it will have the same effect.
 When the negative shift required - just use the 'minus' sign between 'utc' and number of seconds.
 Examples: EST (UTC-5) namserver_history_utc-18000.trc, CEsT namserver_history_utc7200.trc

 File naming UTC shift has higher priority than configuration setting.

+## internal stuff

+### verifyGroupUnits (v 0.93)
+`verifyGroupUnits: True`

+This setting disables check of sUnit/dUnit kpi description integrity.
+In case same scaling group has inconsistent sUnid/dUnit defined - an exception will be generated.
+The check is enabled by default, can be disabled in case of issues.